 If the student has taken a Classworks assessment (Universal Screener or Summative Benchmark), the student's CBM level is automatically recommended based on their results.
 The teacher can easily edit this before the student begins Progress Monitoring based on what they know about the student.

 The Universal Screener Results: RtI Recommendations Report will also include the recommended PM Level.
 Click here for instructions on generating this report.

+When assigning Curriculum Sampling CBM probes use the PM level automatically assigned from the Universal Screener data.
 If the student has grade-level equivalency from an outside assessment (NWEA Map Skills, Renaissance Star, etc...) the teacher can select the appropriate level when starting the CBM for a student.

 If the student has no current assessment data for the student, it is recommended that CBM levels start 2 levels below a student's grade level if they're Tier 2 and 3 levels below a student's grade level if they are Tier 3.

 When assigning Skills-based CBM probes, use the drop-down menu to select a skill area to monitor.
 To determine which level to select, review a student’s test data to identify the student performance level and see where a student may need the most urgent intervention and monitoring.